Useful resource on AFE

 If you have reached AFE’s debt limit or the maximum number of months of eligibility for loans and bursaries, you may book an appointment with our Quebec Financial Aid Counsellor.
 We will review your file and the possibility of an Exceptional Case application.
 If it is determined that an Exceptional Case application is the best way to proceed, we will help you assemble the required documentation and send your application to AFE.
 Please note that it is important to start this process as early as possible in the summer before the start of the academic year that will be impacted.
 For more information, please see the Appeals/Remedies page of AFE’s website and refer to the Guide for Presenting an Exceptional Case Application to the Examination Committee for Exceptional Cases.

-At the end of each academic year, the income you reported to AFE is verified against the information you declared on your income tax form and held on file by Revenu Quebec.
+At the end of each academic year, in May, the income you reported on your AFE application is checked against the information held on file by Revenu Québec.

 Letter from AFE